v-abtan/CCV3/Wiki/Deployment-guide.md

 4. If you are logged in as the Global Administrator, click on the “Grant admin consent for %tenant-name%” button to grant admin consent, else inform your Admin to do the same through the portal.
    <br/>
    Alternatively you may follow the steps below:
    - Prepare link - https://login.microsoftonline.com/common/adminconsent?client_id=%appId%.
-Replace the `%appId%` with the `Application (client) ID` of Microsoft Teams bot app (from above).
+Replace the `%appId%` with the `Application (client) ID` of Microsoft Teams author bot app (from above).
    - Global Administrator can grant consent using the link above.

 ## 5. Create the Teams app packages